marianobasile/CulturalGood/README.md

 - Switch to localhost 8545.

 ## Step 15.
 Launch lite-server
-Use cultural_good_app container terminal to launch lite-server for serving web-pages:
+Use cultural_good_app container terminal to launch lite-server for serving the client-side of the Dapp:
 ```
 $ npm run dev
 ```